 nia love Residency 2020-2021

-Our first artist in this experimental format will be nia love. love came to campus for a fall residency in the Dance Program with major support from the 360° Course Clusters and engaged with this year’s Flexner Lecturer, Fred Moten.
-In March 2021, love will come to campus for a spring residency and will share the results of her research with the campus and Performing Arts Series' audiences.
-Check back here and sign up for the Arts Newsletter for updates on this and future events.
+love came to campus for a fall residency in the Dance Program with major support from the 360° Course Clusters and engaged with this year’s Flexner Lecturer, Fred Moten.
+In March 2021, love came to campus for a spring residency and shared the results of her research with the campus and Performing Arts Series' audiences.

-Theater artist Kidwell discusses her Bryn Mawr College research residency, joined by collaborator Jaamil Olawale Kosoko, followed by Q&A.
+Theater artist Kidwell discussed her Bryn Mawr College research residency, joined by collaborator Jaamil Olawale Kosoko, followed by Q&A.

 Friday | April 16, 2021 | 1-2 p.m. | Virtual via Zoom